mvolkmann/blog/src/web-dev-tips.md

 ```

 The precedence order of these rules happens to be the order
-in which they are listed here with the exception that
+in which they are listed here, with the exception that
 when there are ties, the last one wins.
 Using a `style` attribute on the inner `div` has the highest specificity.